googleapis/google-cloud-python/packages/google-cloud-video-live-stream/README.rst

 Next Steps
 ~~~~~~~~~~

--  Read the `Client Library Documentation`_ for Live Stream API
+-  Read the `Client Library Documentation`_ for Live Stream
    API to see other available methods on the client.
 -  Read the `Live Stream API Product documentation`_ to learn
    more about the product and see How-to Guides.